A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Conclusion

 \section{Conclusion}

-We propose CAMELL, a novel active learning approach that incorporates elements of self-supervision and label validation, aimed at minimising the dependency on labelled data for tackling sequential multi-output labelling problems, while simultaneously filtering out untrustworthy labels.
-We have demonstrated the feasibility of our framework in an idealised setting, applying it to the machine translation task to showcase its potential.
-Through extensive experimentation in the more realistic setting for the dialogue belief tracking task, we have shown that our approach significantly outperforms baselines in robustness and data efficiency.
-As a spin-off, we present a methodology for automated dataset correction, and our experiments confirm that our label correction method enhances the overall quality of a dataset.
+We propose CAMEL, a novel active learning approach that integrates self-supervision, with the goal of minimizing the reliance on labelled data in addressing sequential multi-output labelling problems.
+Initially, we applied CAMEL to a generative language modelling task in an idealized setting, specifically focusing on machine translation.
+Subsequently, in a more realistic setting focused on the dialogue belief tracking task, we demonstrated that our approach significantly outperforms baseline methods in terms of robustness and data efficiency.

+Additionally, we introduce a methodology for automated dataset correction.
+Our experiments confirm that our label correction method enhances the overall quality of a dataset.
+We demonstrate that CAMELL (with label validation) is capable of producing high-quality datasets with a fraction of the human annotation required, through online label correction, thereby highlighting the importance of the label validation component for this task.

+Finally, it is important to note that while many presented experiments used ensembles to establish comparisons, we have also provided a mechanism for confidence estimation and active learning that \emph{does not} utilise ensembles and thus is more environmentally friendly.

-We believe that this work has far reaching implications.
-Firstly, it underscores the indispensable role of uncertainty estimation in learning models, advocating for the development of more efficient computational methods in deep learning.
-This is particularly important given the computational cost of ensemble models, which is a significant limitation in works relying on accurate uncertainty estimation.
-Secondly, the versatility of CAMELL opens up possibilities for its application across diverse sequential multi-output labelling problems.
+We believe that this work has far-reaching implications.
+Firstly, it underscores the indispensable role of uncertainty estimation in learning models.
+Secondly, the versatility of CAMEL opens up possibilities for its application across diverse sequential multi-output labelling problems, such as entity-relation extraction or weather forecasting.
 Thirdly, it demonstrates that, in principle, dataset deficiencies can be addressed via data-driven approaches, circumventing the need for extensive manual or rule-based curation.
 This is particularly pertinent considering the prevailing belief that undesirable outcomes produced by NLP models are inherently linked to the training datasets and cannot be rectified algorithmically~\cite[14.6.3]{eisenstein2019introduction}.

 Looking ahead, we anticipate that refining the process of generating \emph{noisy} datasets could result in a model capable of not only identifying label noise but also filtering out biases, false premises, and misinformation.
-Further, investigating more efficient methods for uncertainty estimation will be pivotal in minimising the computational costs of CAMELL in large-scale applications.